sqlc-dev/sqlc/docs/howto/upload.md

 sqlc upload --dry-run
 ```

-The output will be request sent by `sqlc`.
+The output is the request `sqlc` would have sent without the `--dry-run` flag.

 ## Upload